grantcarthew/awesome-unique-id/README.md

 ## Research
 - [The definitive guide to modulo bias and how to avoid it](https://research.kudelskisecurity.com/2020/07/28/the-definitive-guide-to-modulo-bias-and-how-to-avoid-it) - Generate unbiased random numbers
-- [Efficiently generating a number in range](https://www.pcg-random.org/posts/bounded-rands.html) - Discusses performance problems in PRNGs
+- [Efficiently generating a number in range](https://www.pcg-random.org/posts/bounded-rands.html) - Discusses performance problems in PRNGs and many algorithms